TypedLambdaDev/toml-parser/README.md

 toml-parser
 ===========

-A TOML parser in Scala
+A parser for TOML in Scala